rbtylee/tutorial-jsonc/tutorial/parsing4.md

 }
 ```

 where obj is the JSON object you want to parse; key and value correspond to key: value pairs.
-However, key and value are placeholds and not actual variables you have to declare.
+However, key and value are placeholders and not actual variables you have to declare.
 They are declared by the macro itself, and you can use them inside the loop.
 Key is a char\* and val is a json_object\*.
 You can choose any _variable_ names to correspond to key and value if you wish.

 ## json_object_object_foreach: json-parse06.c